xxLiuxx/KafkaProject/README.md

-# KafkaProject
+# Library Inventory Management System

-This is a Kafka project implemented with Spring Boot
+This is a library inventory management system built with Spring Boot and Apache Kafka.